Shopify/polaris/src/embedded/Modal/README.md

 Body content should be:

 - Actionable: start sentences with imperative verbs when telling a merchant what actions are available to them (especially something new).
-Don't use permissive language like "you can".
+Don’t use permissive language like "you can".

 <!-- usagelist -->
 #### Do
 Notification emails will be sent to this address.

-#### Don't
+#### Don’t
 You can edit the email address where emails will be sent.
 <!-- end -->